 To make the wreath, dip sprigs of rosemary, as well as cranberries, blueberries and pomegranate seeds in egg white, then in sugar.
 Shake off the excess sugar and place delicately on the top of the cake in a circle.

-TIP Cake can be made 2 days ahead.
-Wrap in plastic wrap.
-Make icing just before assembling the cake.
+Tip: Cake can be made two days ahead.
+Cover entirely in plastic wrap and make the icing just before assembling the cake.

 Add a simple dose of nostalgia to your holiday evening by serving this easy-to-make Spiced Pear Punch.
 Guests will be reminded of the comforts of holiday cheer from days gone by with this refreshing holiday party punch.

 TOTAL 15 min, plus 20 min cooling time

 1/2 cup brown sugar